Trade CFD Sectors

 • The margin factor varies from one sector to the other.
 For example the margin factor for banks is 12.5% of notional value.

-• Some providers consider one CFD as equivalent to £/$/€ 1 per point while others like IG Markets one CFD is equivalent to £/$/€ 10 per point.
+• Some providers consider one CFD as equivalent to £/$/€ 1 per point while for others one CFD is equivalent to £/$/€ 10 per point.

 • No commission is charged apart from the dealing spread (typically 0.4%) and a small financing fee for positions held overnight.